 Raise awareness about the National Human Trafficking Hotline

-Victims, survivors, and concerned community members can contact the hotline at 1-888-373-7888, through text messaging (233733), and through online chat 24 hours a day in multiple languages.
-Since 2007, the Hotline has received reports of over 35,000 cases of potential trafficking across the US and US territories and connected survivors to critical services.
+Victims, survivors, and concerned community members can contact the hotline at 1-888-373-7888, through text messaging (233733), and through online chat Visit disclaimer page 24 hours a day in multiple languages.
+Since 2007, the Hotline Visit disclaimer page has received reports of over 35,000 cases of potential trafficking across the U.S. and U.S. territories and connected survivors to critical services.
 In 2018, HHS will increase public awareness and outreach efforts to faith-based and community organizations to strengthen our national response to human trafficking.
-Stay tuned for new posters, brochures, and other materials and take part in the HHS Look Beneath the Surface public awareness campaign so everyone knows that help is available for victims of trafficking.
+Access our poster and brochure for faith-based and community organizations.
+Take part in the HHS Look Beneath the Surface public awareness campaign so everyone knows that help is available for victims of trafficking.

 Learn to identify and respond to human trafficking

 If you work with populations in need, you may encounter victims of trafficking.
-We offer expertise in how to effectively and safely work with those who have experienced trafficking, to reduce the risk of them being re-traumatized through the HHS National Human Trafficking Training & Technical Assistance Center (NHTTAC).
-NHTTAC provides training for health and human service professionals to identify and respond to the complex needs of survivors of trafficking.
+We offer expertise on how to effectively and safely work with those who have experienced trafficking to reduce their risk of being re-traumatized.
+The National Human Trafficking Training and Technical Assistance Center (NHTTAC) provides training for health and human service professionals to identify and respond to the complex needs of survivors of trafficking.
 The Center also supports organizations and communities to address the root causes that make individuals, families, and communities vulnerable to trafficking.
 Email NHTTAC for more information.

-Enroll as a Trafficking Victims Assistance Program sub-grantee
+Enroll as a Trafficking Victim Assistance Program sub-grantee